Naming Pushy Health: A Protective Lens

 Introduction

-Many medically complex people eventually recognize the same uncomfortable pattern across both healthcare and wellness spaces: whenever their symptoms don’t respond predictably, the system stops being curious and starts being pushy.
-The tone shifts from investigation to implication.
-The burden shifts from the system to the individual.
+Many medically complex people eventually recognize an uncomfortable pattern across some healthcare and wellness spaces: when symptoms do not respond predictably, curiosity can narrow and pressure can increase.
+The tone may shift from investigation to implication.
+The burden can shift from the system to the individual.

 What Pushy Health Looks Like

-Pushy Health shows up differently depending on context, but the feeling is unmistakable:
+Pushy Health shows up differently depending on context:

 • In medical settings: "Your tests are normal, so it must be stress"; "Just follow the plan"; implicit pressure to stop asking questions.